RhysHopkins04/RhysHopkins04/README.md

 Setting up and managing servers both home and datacentre servers to support personal projects, my website and project data.

 ### AI Tool
-Beggining the adaptation and training of an offline llamaAI AI tool to be trained on my prior studies and future projects!
+Beginning the adaptation and training of an offline llamaAI AI tool to be trained on my prior studies and future projects!

 ## 📫 How to reach me
 - Email: [rhyshopkins@live.co.uk](mailto:rhyshopkins@live.co.uk)